 Colleges, Programs, and Degrees: Foundation Year Program (one-year preparatory program)

-16 three-year undergraduate programs: Biochemistry and Cell Biology (BSc), Chemistry (BSc), Computer Science (BSc), Earth and Environmental Sciences (BSc), Electrical and Computer Engineering (BSc), Global Economics and Management (BA), Industrial Engineering and Management (BSc), Integrated Social Sciences (BA), Intelligent Mobile Systems (BSc), International Business Administration (BA), International Relations: Politics and History (BA), Mathematics (BSc), Medicinal Chemistry and Chemical Biology (BSc), Medical Natural Sciences (BSc), Physics (BSc), Psychology (BA)
+15 three-year undergraduate programs: Biochemistry and Cell Biology (BSc), Chemistry and Biotechnology (BSc), Computer Science (BSc), Earth and Environmental Sciences (BSc), Electrical and Computer Engineering (BSc), Global Economics and Management (BA), Industrial Engineering and Management (BSc), Integrated Social and Cognitive Psychology (BSc), International Business Administration (BA), International Relations: Politics and History (BA), Mathematics (BSc), Medicinal Chemistry and Chemical Biology (BSc), Physics (BSc), Robotics and Intelligent Systems (BSc), Society, Media, and Politics (BA)

-Geographic Diversity: Students from over 100 countries attend Jacobs University.
-(Percentage of international students: 79%)
+Geographic Diversity: Students from over 100 countries attend Jacobs University (approximately 80% international students).

-International Student Services: Orientation week, Campus Activities, Student Advisors, Student Services Center, Counseling and Intercultural Services, Academic Advising, Registrar, Student Financial Services, Campus Jobs Office, Career Services, Host Family Program
+International Student Services: Orientation Week, campus activities, student advisors, Student Services Center, Counseling and Intercultural Services, academic advising, Student Records Office, Student Financial Services, Campus Jobs Office, Career Services Center, Host Family Program

 Please check current Euro exchange rates for accurate fees.